What makes Clear Kids different to other clinics?

 • Prompts for Restructuring Oral Muscular Phonetic Targets (PROMPT©)

-I am fortunate enough to speak not only English, but also Cantonese and Mandarin.
+I am fluent in not only English, but also in Cantonese and Mandarin.
 I have worked overseas in Hong Kong delivering assessment and therapy services to local and international school children, where I had the opportunity to practice in bilingual and even trilingual settings.

 What makes you good at what you do?

-I love being a Speech Pathologist because it allows me to help support people and their families to reach their goals.
+I love being a Speech Pathologist because it allows me to help support people and their families to reach their goals and live a better quality of life.
 Therapy allows me to combine my creativity, interest in languages, playfulness and inquisitive nature.
-One of the most memorable compliments I’ve received was from a 5 year old boy who asked me “are you magic?” after he produced a speech sound that he hadn’t said before!
+One of the most memorable compliments I’ve received was from a 5-year-old boy who asked me “are you magic?” after he produced a speech sound that he hadn’t said before!

 I appreciate the inclusiveness and opportunities a local community provides, which is why I adopt a child-centred and family-centred approach in therapy.
 I enjoy tailoring therapy sessions to a child’s interest/s so that sessions are ‘fun’ for them; while also focusing on communication with parents/caregivers, to provide appropriate advice and strategies to ensure that a child is well supported in their therapy journey and overall development.